-10-Year Occupational Projections for STEM JobsOctober 25, 2016 More than one out of five jobs in Oregon fall into the STEM category (science, technology, engineering, and mathematics).
-View the relationship between employment and wages of STEM occupations in the chart-based STEM Employment and Wage Tool.
+10-Year Occupational Projections for STEM JobsJanuary 25, 2022 Twenty-four percent of jobs in Oregon fall into the STEM category (science, technology, engineering, and mathematics).
+You can view the relationship between employment and wages of STEM occupations in the chart-based STEM Employment and Wage Tool.

 Chances are, you have heard the term STEM, but exactly what is a STEM job?
 Several definitions exist.
 While all are focused on science, technology, engineering, and mathematics, some include health care jobs and even jobs related to the arts.

-This article uses the Brookings Institute's definition of a STEM occupation.
+This article and the STEM Tool on QualityInfo.org use the Brookings Institute’s definition of a STEM occupation.
 According to the Brookings Institute, a STEM occupation requires a high level of knowledge in one or more core STEM fields.
-The selection of STEM occupations is based on information from the U.S. Department of Labor's O*NET (Occupational Information Network Data Collection Program).
+The selection of STEM occupations is based on information from the U.S. Department of Labor’s O*NET (Occupational Information Network Data Collection Program).
 O*NET collects detailed surveys of workers in every occupation.
-These surveys gather data that assess the knowledge level required to perform the workers' current job.
-Based on the surveys' responses, O*NET assigns a knowledge score for each occupation.
-The Brookings Institute uses the knowledge scores to identify STEM occupations.
-Out of 805 occupations in Oregon, there are 286 STEM occupations according to the think tank's definition.
+These surveys gather data that assess the knowledge level required to perform the workers’ current job.
+Based on the surveys’ responses, O*NET assigns a knowledge score for each occupation.
+The Brookings Institute used the knowledge scores to identify STEM occupations.
+Out of the 791 occupations tracked by the Oregon Employment Department, 279 are STEM occupations based on the think tank’s definition.

 Education and STEM

 Want a STEM job?
-If so, attaining a postsecondary education will improve your chances of getting a STEM job.
+If so, attaining a postsecondary education may improve your chances.
 Most STEM jobs require education and training to learn the skills and knowledge for the job.
-The typical entry-level education for more than three-quarters of STEM job openings is postsecondary training or higher.
-Nearly half of STEM job openings require a bachelor's degree.
+The typical entry-level education for almost 70% of STEM job openings is postsecondary training or higher.
+Nearly half (47%) of STEM job openings require a bachelor’s degree.

-Looking at all projected job openings in Oregon, 82 percent that require a doctoral or professional degree are STEM jobs, 55 percent that require a bachelor's degree and 60 percent that require an associate's degree are STEM jobs.
+Looking at all projected job openings in Oregon, 74% of openings that require a doctoral or professional degree are STEM jobs.
+Forty-nine percent of openings that require a bachelor’s degree and 58% that require an associate’s degree are STEM jobs.

-Physicians, surgeons, physical therapists, and pharmacists lead the way among the doctoral or professional degree STEM jobs.
-At the master's degree level, health care practitioners and postsecondary teachers account for the greatest number of STEM jobs.
-At the bachelor's degree level, registered nurses, engineers, computer, business and financial specialists dominate STEM jobs.
-Construction managers, health care, life, physical, social science, and engineering technicians lead the way among the associate degree jobs.
+Physicians, pharmacists, and physical therapists lead the way among the doctoral or professional degree STEM jobs.
+At the master’s degree level, nurse practitioners and postsecondary teachers in health specialties account for the largest number of STEM jobs.
+At the bachelor’s degree level, registered nurses, software developers, and business operations specialists dominate STEM jobs.
+Construction managers, biological and engineering technicians, as well as dental hygienists lead the way among the associate degree jobs.

 Will We Have Enough?